Telerik-Verified-Plugins/AppleWatch/README.md

 }
 ```

-Glances can't have buttons (the're readonly remember), so tapping anywhere on the glance will launch your app.
+Glances can't have buttons (they're readonly, remember), so tapping anywhere on the glance will launch your app.

 The allowed widgets and its order are precooked in the storyboard.
 Unfortunately WatchKit doesn't allow dynamically created UI elements, but you can